smidas/radagen/README.md

 ### Sizing

 Sizing provides the ability for a generator to produce values of varying degrees of well, *size*.
 Size has different meaning depending on the context of the generator being used.
 In some cases generators don't honor the size parameter at all.
 Examples being `uuid` and `identity`.
-When a generator is called to produce a value the *size* that is passed in represents the upper bound of all possible sizes starting from zero, that could be generated.
+When a generator is called to produce a value the *size* that is passed in represents the *upper bound* of all possible sizes starting from zero that could be generated.
 Why?
 This is so that methods like `to_enum`, `sample` and `gen` don't return a predictable linear growth of values as they are passed ever increasing size values.
 It is also why this library and libraries like it seem to have the ability to walk thru progressively more complex values "randomly", perhaps challenging boundary assumptions of a model.

 ```ruby
 5.times { p gen.fixnum.gen(size: 2) } => 2 0 -1 1 -2